spinellio/fragrance-trend-analysis/README.md

 - A **"Green Revival"** strategy offers a rare shared opportunity across both regions.

 ---
+## 📦 Deliverables

+This case study includes both a full written report and a visual presentation deck.
+These deliverables summarize the project’s methodology, findings, and strategic recommendations.

+- 📄 **Fragrance_Insights_Report.pdf**
+  A comprehensive report outlining the data sources, methodology (including Opportunity Score and Buzz Score calculations), key insights, and market strategy recommendations.

+- 📊 **Fragrance_Trend_Deck.pptx**
+  A visual summary presentation featuring Tableau dashboards, trend heatmaps, note/category opportunity matrices, and cross-market comparisons for stakeholders.

+You can find both files in the root directory of this repository.

+---
 ## 📌 How to Use This Repo
 1. Explore `/data/processed/` for final datasets
 2. Review `/scripts/` for R-based cleaning & merging workflows